A user may have one or several different roles in ConfTool. Basically, there are two different types of roles.

 Editor [ConfTool Pro]

 Editors can access all submissions and check them for instance for formatting and spelling errors to approve the content, to finalize submissions for publishing.
 Editors can update the contents and the uploads of all submissions.
-They also have read access to all reviews and author details (the role has to be enabled first).
+They also have read access to all reviews and author details.
+The role Editor has to be enabled in the backend first.

 Front Desk / Registration / Student Volunteer (FrontDesk)